 Children will stage their favorite story, using creative-dramatic, gross-motor, and social interaction skills.

 Show your child how different-sized sponges absorb different quantities of water.
 An outdoor summer activity for mixed ages.
 Teaches basic math and science concepts.

 Children will learn about the growth of weeds and which weeds are edible through observation, measuring, and recording information in this ready-to-use teaching idea for mixed ages.

 Children learn about the ears and listening.
 Kids compare and contrast different animals'ears.
 There are versions of the activity for both older and younger children, and a spin off as well.

-Children use creative thinking and language skills to create a mock travel agency.
-Kids also share stories about their own travel experiences.
-This article offers prop suggestions and tips for setting up.
+Students will use creative thinking and language skills to create a mock travel agency and share stories about their own travel experiences.

-Expand your kid's vocabulary and knowledge of birds.
-Build science skills while he uses tools and materials to gather information about birds in their environment.
+Expand students' vocabulary and knowledge of birds, and build science skills by using tools and materials to gather information about birds in the environment.

 11-yr-old William has lost a lot in the past two months.
 His beloved grandpa recently passed away; his father moved out of the house; and William is left to pick up the pieces.
 Then Riley, a large golden Labrador, bounds unexpectedly into his life...